spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 We made a new zabbix and mysql for fun.

-Lets add ssl so we can use the octopus script after.
+Lets add ssl so we can use the octopus script after with runbook for change/ renew ssl easy.

 ```bash